 Free morning.
 Fly from Boston to Los Angeles then on to your home port.

-You will be contacted by a Ross Tours Travel Manager to confirm your details and preferred method of payment.
+You will be contacted by a Ross Tours Travel Consultant to confirm your details and preferred method of payment.

-Please refer to the Ross Garden Tours standard terms and conditions
+Please refer to the Ross Tours standard terms and conditions

-Ross Garden tours is proud to offer an exclusive journey through the United States, discovering breathtaking gardens, historic homes, and grand public spaces.
+Ross tours is proud to offer an exclusive journey through the United States, discovering breathtaking gardens, historic homes, and grand public spaces.
 Our remarkable itinerary takes you from one iconic location to another including Washington, Philadelphia, New York, Rhode Island, and finally Boston.
 Immerse yourself in the opulence of private gardens and explore renowned destinations like Longwood, Winterthur, Chanticleer, and Dumbarton Oaks.
 From the meticulously designed terraces of Dumbarton Oaks to the horticultural marvels of Longwood Gardens, this tour promises an unforgettable experience.
 Indulge in a remarkable fusion of nature and luxury – secure your spot today and be enchanted by the beauty of the most famous gardens in the USA.

 Entrance fees to all gardens and sightseeing including